The limits to growth

 The food situation

-In the face of the unpredictable climate and the possibility of massive harvest failures it is wise to look at the food situation. currently, the available food stocks can feed humanity for a few months.
-Famine is just around the corner.
+In the face of climate change and the possibility of massive harvest failures it is wise to look at the food situation.
+Currently, the available food stocks can feed humanity for a few months.
+Famine may be just around the corner for billions of people.
 It therefore seems wise to heed the advice Joseph gave to the Pharaoh, which is to store massive amounts of food for bad times.
-Perhaps a Natural Money currency backed by stored food can be issued to pay for the food storage.
+Perhaps a Natural Money currency backed by stored food can be issued to pay for the storage.

 The food situation requires another look at meat consumption.
 Animals used for consumption eat food humans could eat.
 It takes three to seven kilograms of grain to produce one kilogram of meat.
 There are other disadvantages to meat.
 Eating meat causes animal suffering as many of these animals live in factory farms.
-It will be hard to change human diets unless good substitutes for meat become available, but reducing meat consumption may be feasible in the short term.
+It will be hard to change human diets unless good substitutes for meat become available, but reducing meat consumption may be needed to deal with potential food shortages.

 Nothing but flowers

-The challenge is so huge that it seems impossible.
-It can only succeed when we believe that we can make it happen and that we are going to make it happen.
-In the past no appropriate action has been taken, so extremely drastic measures may be inevitable.
+The challenge is so huge that it seems impossible but this universe might be a virtual reality running a script so there is hope.
+The plan can succeed when we believe that we can make it happen and that we are going do all we can to make it happen.
+In the past no appropriate action has been taken, so drastic measures seem inevitable.
 It probably will not be easy to make you accept the proposed measures.
 They may require a sacrifice you never imagined you would make.
 The economy may become like a wartime economy where every scrap is saved for victory.

-The measures can have undesirable side-effects.
+Measures can have undesirable side-effects.
 For instance, China had a one-child-policy for decades.
 Many parents preferred a son so baby girls were often killed.
 Nowadays many men in China can’t find a wife.
-Another example is tropical rainforests making room for palm oil plantations that produce ‘renewable energy’.
+Another example is tropical rainforests making room for palm oil plantations to produce ‘renewable energy’.
 We need to deal with undesirable side-effects as soon as they emerge.

-Even when everything ends well, you may not be satisfied with the outcome.
-The Garden Of Eden was a Paradise for Eve and Adam, but it may not be great for most of us.
-We will probably adapt over time.
-If you have trouble adapting, you can think of the children of the future.
-They won’t remember this era from personal experience.
-They may be happy.
+When everything ends well, you may not be satisfied with the outcome.
+The Garden Of Eden was a Paradise for Eve and Adam, but it may not be great for many of us.
+We can adapt.
+Just think of the children of the future.
+They won’t remember this era of excess from personal experience and they may be happy with their lives.

 Here we stand